What Is Tax Evasion

 - Loss of your personal property (vehicles, houses)

 - Loss of your passport

-If you’re worried about getting your tax situation under control before the IRS takes action, you should speak with a lawyer right away.
+You can get your tax issues under control and should do so, before the IRS takes action.
 Being criminally prosecuted for tax evasion may be unlikely, but it does happen.
 The most important thing to focus on right now is getting your true tax returns prepared and filed as soon as possible.

 Our tax team will work tirelessly to review your tax case and come up with plan to get your current and back into good standing with the IRS.
 Call the W Tax Group for a free tax case consultation.
 Call 1-877-500-4930